 Also located on East Portage Ave., a mere 12 blocks from the Soo locks, this where you get the good long looks as the ships slow and approach the locks.
 Nearby is MCM Marine, home of the supply tug Ojibway which resupplies the big freighters.
-It is a marvel and fascinating to watch.
-The Soo Locks Campground is also the best place to watch the annual Tug Races.
-Of course the tug parade also comes right by.
+It is a marvel and fascinating to watch as it resupplies the great freighters.
 This campground is definitely up close and personal with the ships.

 They accommodate all types of camping from RVs to tents.
 There are showers and laundry facilities.
 Even on rainy days there are things to do with a game room, gift shop, general store and lounge area, of course equipped with coffee.
 Heck, they even have wireless so you can post all your pictures on Facebook.
 Don’t forget to tag me, I’d like to see them too.

 Again, fishing is encouraged with boat docks available free to all campers.
 This place is a seriously great time waiting to happen.

 For information and reservations call: (906) 632-3191

 You can check out their website here: https://www.saultstemarie.com/member-detail/soo-locks-campground/

 Located one mile off of West Easterday Ave., signs clearly mark the way, Sherman Park is a 68.7 acre park located on the upper St. Mary’s River.
 Though within the city limits, the park is laid out in a rustic beautiful area along the upper river shore.
 This is a place for the family to make memories.